texfaq/texfaq.github.io/FAQ-cv.md

 Xavier Danaux offers a class [`moderncv`](http://ctan.org/pkg/moderncv) which supports typesetting modern _curricula vitarum_, both in a classic and in a casual style.
-It is fairly customizable, allowing you to define your own style by changing the colours, the fonts, etc.
+It is fairly customizable, allowing you to define your own style by changing the colors, the fonts, etc.

 The European Commission has recommended a format for _curricula vitarum_ within Europe, and Nicola Vitacolonna has